 Will Glyssen work on my OS?

 Glyssen only works on Windows.
 Our current plans for Glyssen do not include producing versions for Mac OS or Linux.
 However the field recording tool (see next question) is expected to be cross-platform.

 - Schedule actors for recording sessions

-- Managing cast changes during the recording phase
+- Manage cast changes during the recording phase

 - Facilitate multiple recording stations

-- Communication of concerns back to the translation team
+- Communicate concerns and proposed changes back to the translation team

-- Managing the review of chapter-length audio assembled from the recorded clips
+- Manage the review of chapter-length audio assembled from the recorded clips